-After leaving university studies in social work Garry Stewart commenced dance studies at the age of twenty.
+After leaving university studies in social work, Garry Stewart commenced dance studies at the age of 20.
 Following training at the Australian Ballet School he danced with various Australian companies until he began creating his own choreographic works in 1990.

-His works have been seen by audiences totaling tens of thousands the world over.
-His deconstruction of Swan Lake, Birdbrain – became the most numerously performed Australian contemporary dance work.
-His first work for ADT was Housedance with 6 dancers abseiling down the outside of the main sail of the iconic Sydney Opera House.
-Housedance was created for the International Millennium Broadcast and was seen by a television audience of 1 billion and was voted the best work of the broadcast by the BBC-TV.
+His first work for ADT, Housedance, featured six dancers abseiling down the outside of the main sail of the iconic Sydney Opera House.
+Created for the International Millennium Broadcast, Housedance was seen by a television audience of 1 billion and was voted the best work of the broadcast by the BBC-TV.

-Stewart has also created works for a number of companies other than ADT including Ballet Du Rhin (Unblack and Le Sacre du Printemps), Rambert Dance Company (UK), Birmingham Royal Ballet (UK), Royal Flanders Ballet (Belgium) and most recently for Tanz Mainz (Germany) which will premiere in June 2016.
+Outside of ADT, Stewart has created works for a number of companies including Ballet Du Rhin (Unblack and Le Sacre du Printemps), Sydney Dance Company, Rambert Dance Company (UK), Birmingham Royal Ballet (UK), Royal Flanders Ballet (Belgium), tanz mainz (Germany), Royal New Zealand Ballet, The Birmingham Royal Ballet, the Australian Ballet among others.

 In 2008 he was the artist in residence at the inaugural International Dance Festival of Birmingham.
-In 2009 he was commissioned by the Sydney Festival to create ‘The Sydney’, a community dance which was performed by 300,000 members of the public at a large outdoor event at the opening of the festival.
+In 2009 he was commissioned by the Sydney Festival to create ‘The Sydney’, a community dance project which was performed by 300,000 members of the public at the opening of the festival.

 A hallmark of Stewart’s work is his collaborations with artists in other fields.
-In Devolution he collaborated with French Canadian roboticist Louis Philippe Demers as well as UK new media artist Gina Czarnecki.
-Devolution was an epic work situating 11 dancers with 30 medium and large scale robotics as well as robotic prosthetics.
-This work won 9 Australian dance and theatre awards.
+Devolution saw a collaboration with French Canadian roboticist Louis Philippe Demers as well as UK new media artist Gina Czarnecki.
+It featured 11 dancers with 30 medium and large-scale robotics and robotic prosthetics.

 Other works include The Age of Unbeauty – a dark meditation on the history of man’s inhumanity to man and G – a deconstruction of the classical ballet Giselle which was co-produced by Théâtre de la Ville (Paris), Southbank (London) and The Joyce Theatre (New York).

-In 2008 Stewart created Honour Bound in collaboration with English theatre director Nigel Jamieson and was produced by the Sydney Opera House.
-Honour Bound chronicled the detention of Australian citizen David Hicks in the infamous Guantanomo Bay detention camp.
-It toured to the Barbican Centre, the Vienna Festival and the Holland Festival and won Best New Theatre Production in Sydney.
+In 2008 Stewart created Honour Bound in collaboration with English theatre director Nigel Jamieson which chronicled the detention of Australian citizen David Hicks in the infamous Guantanamo Bay detention camp.
+Produced by the Sydney Opera House, it toured to the Barbican Centre, the Vienna Festival and the Holland Festival and won Best New Theatre Production in Sydney.

-In 2009 he made Worldhood with visual artist Thomas Buchanan.
-Worldhood explored the confluence between dance live drawing.
-In 2010 he created Be Your Self with décor designed by one of America’s leading avante garde architectural firms, the New York based Diller, Scofidio & Renfro.
+In 2009 he made Worldhood with visual artist Thomas Buchanan, which explored the confluence between dance and live drawing.
+In 2010 he created Be Your Self which featured a set design by one of America’s leading avant-garde architectural firms, New York based, Diller, Scofidio & Renfro.

-In 2011 Stewart created a 40 minute video installation piece titled Collision Course.
-For this project he assembled over 100 wrestlers, martial artists, capoiera dancers, breakers, boxers, rugby players, gymnasts and dancers to create a series of mid air collisions filmed in extreme slow motion.
-It has been screened at the Birmingham International Dance Festival, NRW Dusseldorf, Western Australian Art Gallery, Sydney Festival, Frankston Arts Centre as well as a national tour of Australia as a national tour of Australia as a component of Experimenta Recharge 6th International Biennial of Media Art.
+Stewart has made a number of works for screen.
+In 2005 he choreographed Nascent, a video installation work for one of the UK’s leading video artists, Gina Czarnecki.
+Nascent received numerous awards including Best Dance Film in the 2007 Australian Dance Awards.
+In 2011 he conceived and directed a 40-minute video installation piece titled Collision Course involving 110 sportspeople and dancers.
+The film has been screened at the Birmingham International Dance Festival, NRW Dusseldorf, Western Australian Art Gallery, Sydney Festival, Frankston Arts Centre as well as a national tour of Australia as a national tour of Australia as a component of Experimenta Recharge 6th International Biennial of Media Art.

-In 2014 Stewart and French video engineer Thomas Pachoud created Proximity Interactive – a live interactive video installation for art galleries.
-It was subsequently programmed in the 2016 Adelaide Biennial as well as taken into the permanent collection at the Australian Centre for Media and Image (ACMI).
+In 2014 Stewart worked alongside Thomas Pachoud again to create Proximity Interactive – a live interactive video installation for art galleries.
+It was programmed in the 2016 Adelaide Biennial of Australian Art and featured as a permanent collection at the Australian Centre for Media and Image (ACMI) until 2019.
 Stewart and the team devised another version of this technology as a rehabilitation tool for people suffering from strokes, aneurisms and other acquired neurological damage.
-It is being currently being trialed at the Hampstead Rehabilitation Centre in Adelaide by neuroscience researchers from the University of South Australia.
+It was trialled at the Hampstead Rehabilitation Centre in Adelaide by neuroscience researchers from the University of South Australia.